App to Track Money Owed

 What this looks like in real life

-• A partner paid for groceries while you covered a larger cost later, and the running balance keeps the situation clear.
+A partner covers groceries while you cover a larger cost later.

 Why people keep using it